mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 ```
 succ (
-  λ f: Int →
+  λ f: Nat →
-    (λ g: Int → g) 0
+    (λ g: Nat → g) 0
 ) 0
 ```

 Lets explain the evaluation step by step:

 1. Apply the `succ` predefined function to the result of the evaluation of the code within the parenthesis.
 The semantics of this code is:
-2. Define an anonymous function which accepts a single argument of type `Int`, called `f`, and returns another anonymous function.
+2. Define an anonymous function which accepts a single argument of type `Nat`, called `f`, and returns another anonymous function.
-3. The second anonymous function has a single argument called `g` of type `Int`.
+3. The second anonymous function has a single argument called `g` of type `Nat`.
 4. Apply the innermost function to `0`, which as result is going to produce `0`.
 5. Pass `0` as argument to the outer function which will return `0` as result of the computation (the body of the outermost function evaluates to `0`).
 6. Increment `0` and get `1`.